RaviPatel94/gibwork-voting-bot/README.md

 | `MESSAGE_ID` | Right-click the message/poll itself → Copy Message ID |
 | `ROLE_ID` | Server Settings → Roles → right-click the role → Copy Role ID |

-If you're not sure which message ID belongs to your poll, run the included helper script (see [Finding a poll's message ID](#finding-a-polls-message-id) below).

 ### 4. Install & run

 ```bash